AdamDemirel/adamdemirel.com/content/happiness.md

 - You don't solve desires to be complete, because you can no longer want it, you only want the fantasy of it.
 Plus others take their place.
 JRE noted this when he said at 40 he realised theres no moment of full happiness or satisfaction you reach – the ride just continues on.
 - How to account for this in the previous historical and conceptual analysis?

+25/08/16: Although there is some plausability to lacans jouissance theory, it is one of those woopy spoopy philosophical ideas, because the idea of pain and pleasure do clearly still exist as reward and punishment mechanisms.
+Provide someone with a painful and rewarding experience side by side and see which one they prefer.
+This simple state of preference is what i am after, not some grand cognitive satisfaction that is illusory.

 ---
 ---